PetrKorab/Arabica/docs/source/Data structure and requirements.rst

 * input time in **monthly frequency** - aggregated yearly output
 * input time in **yearly frequency** - aggregated yearly output

-Arabica works well with the US-style date format, and it is recommended to use the US-style  (MM/DD/YYYY) rather than the European-style (DD/MM/YYYY) dates.

 For :doc:`Descriptive n-gram analysis`, we don't aggregate data over time and make exploratory data analysis of the whole text corpus.